Microsoft Dataverse Developer Guide

 Content for on-premises deployments

-Dataverse is not available for on-premise deployments at this time.
+Dataverse is not available for on-premises deployments at this time.
 Content in this guide does not include information about options that are only available for on-premises or internet facing deployments (IFD).
 For information related to these options, see the Developer Guide for Dynamics 365 Customer Engagement (on-premises).